Student Services Guarantees

 • About

-Our staff are proud members of state and national counseling organizations (WSCA and ASCA).
+Our staff are proud members of state and national counseling organizations (WSCA, ASCA, and AACC).
 Each member holds a M.Ed School Counseling or Leadership and is passionate about delivering exceptional Academic and Career Plans (ACP) to every student.
 As a Career Technical Education (CTE) school, WLHS guides students to create strategic pathways for post high school success.

 Wisconsin Lutheran Student Services partners with students to be future focused for productive, Christ-centered lives by taking ownership in their well-being and exploration toward life goals in a diverse world.